 5 Quick and Easy Paleo Breakfast Options

 1. Banana-Nut Paleo Pancakes

-I was recently on vacation in Miami and made this recipe for me, Jeff and a couple friends.
-Using three ingredients, I was able to have these pancakes ready to feed four people in just 15 minutes.
+Using just three ingredients, you can have these pancakes ready to feed four people in just 15 minutes.

 Banana-Nut Paleo Pancakes